lkumle/onlineVRtoolbox_tutorials/index.md

 These Noteboks go hand-in-hand with the resources provided within the onlineVR-toolbox.
 That is, together, they are designed to replicate a minimal pipline that sends (encrypted) data from a unity task to a web server where we can download it and decrypt it.

 ## Requirements

 {: .highight }
 This is a self-contained tutorial: you can replicate the minial pipeline using only the provided materials.

-You don't need your own Unity task to be ready.
-The task also does not need to be uplaoded on Steam (ar another gamestore) or packaged as a build.
+You don't need your own Unity task/project to follow this tutorial.
+The task also does not need to be uploaded on Steam (ar another gamestore) or packaged as a build.
-We recommend to first replicate the pipleine provided here.
+In fact, we recommend to first replicate the pipleine with the resources provided here.
 This will make troubleshooting easier and allows you to get a sense of the involved steps.
 Once you have implemented a working pipeline, you can integrate the provided code and resources into your own Unity task.

-We assume a basic understanding of Unity,  C#,  Python.
-However, replicating the minimal pipeline does not requrire you to do any coding yourself.
-We provide preimplemented code for all steps, and we go through the steps of how to configure the provided code.

 **Technical requirements:**

 Replicating the minimal pipeline on your own machine requires you to have a running version of:
 - Unity (Editor version 2022.3.59f1)
 - Jupyter Notebooks (or another Python environment)

+We assume a basic understanding of Unity,  C#,  Python.
+However, replicating the minimal pipeline does not requrire you to do any coding yourself.
+We provide preimplemented code for all steps, and we go through the steps of how to configure the provided code.

 ## Getting started